jarm111/wpd-portfolio-site/README.md

-# My Portfolio Site
+# WPD Portfolio Site

-This project is a homepage for myself that acts as a portfolio, where I showcase my school works and projects.
+Responsive portfolio site created for Web Page Development course as final project in spring 2017.
+Pure HTML5, CSS and couple of jQuery plugins.